CLong05/ComputerVision/README.md

 ---

-This is the final assignment of the Computer Vision course of School of Computer Science & Engineering, Sun Yat-Sen University in the spring semester of 2022.
+This is the final assignment of the Computer Vision course, Sun Yat-Sen University in the spring semester of 2022.

 Document description: